Automated Annotation of Shearographic Measurements Enabling Weakly Supervised Defect Detection: Results

 In addition to the quantitative evaluation, a qualitative inspection of the automatically generated labels was performed.
 Figure~\ref{fig:BBox-Seg-doubled} illustrates typical outcomes of the zero-shot pipeline using the Two Circles prompt.
 While correctly filtered bounding boxes and segmentation masks can be obtained (Fig.~\ref{fig:BBox-Seg-doubled}a), several sources of error were observed.
-These include excessive detections around streak-like artifacts (Fig.~\ref{fig:BBox-Seg-doubled}b) and duplicate bounding boxes describing the same defect (Fig.~\ref{fig:BBox-Seg-doubled}c, d).
+These include excessive detections around streak-like artifacts (Fig.~\ref{fig:BBox-Seg-doubled}b) and duplicate bounding boxes describing the same defect (Fig.~\ref{fig:BBox-Seg-doubled}c).
 The impact of such errors on downstream training is exemplified in Fig.~\ref{fig:BBox-Seg-validation}, which compares the validation labels generated by DINO and SAM with the predictions of a YOLO model trained on this dataset.
-Panels (a–c) show a close correspondence between automatically generated labels and model predictions, while panels (d–f) illustrate special cases: defects missed by the automatic pipeline but detected by YOLO (d), fragmented predictions (e), and errors propagated from incorrectly generated labels (f).